About the Contributors

 George is active in leadership at Frisco Bible Church.
 He is a rabid college football fan and loves good barbeque.
 He has been married to his wife Jana since 1990, and they have one grown daughter who is pursuing a career in the arts.
 They live in Frisco, Texas.

 Rebecca Jowers received a Bachelor of Science in Education from the University of Texas at El Paso, where she graduated summa cum laude and played collegiate basketball.
-She taught math and science in both public and private schools and at the collegiate level.
+She taught math and science in both public and private schools as well as the collegiate level.
 Rebecca continued her education, earning a Master’s degree from Dallas Seminary and received the Howard Hendricks’ Award for the Department of Christian Education’s most outstanding work.
 While at DTS, she worked in the Spiritual Formation Department as a Fellow.

 After graduating from DTS, Rebecca founded The Poiema Foundation, a non-profit that fights human trafficking through education and community outreach.
 Poiema provides long-term, trauma-informed care and the unconditional love of Christ to women on their journey from victim to survivor.
-In addition to her responsibilities at Poiema, Rebecca is currently pursuing a Doctor of Educational Ministries.
-She and her husband, Raymond, have been married for 30 years and have four grown daughters.
+In addition to her work with Poiema, Rebecca recently accepted the role of Assistant Dean of Students and Advisor to Women at Dallas Seminary and is pursuing a Doctorate of Educational Ministries.
+She has been married to her husband, Raymond, for 30 years and they have four grown daughters.